Tesla Autopilot tops China ranking for best Advanced Driver Assistance System

-The gap between Tesla and BMW speaks volumes, especially considering that the Model 3 was running software 2020.24.6.4 instead of a more recent software update.
+The gap between Tesla and BMW speaks volumes, especially considering that the Model 3 was running software 2020.24.6.4 instead of a more recent firmware.
 It was also unclear whether Garage 42 based its score solely on basic Autopilot or if they also utilized features that were exclusive to Tesla’s Full Self-Driving suite.
-The tests for each category would still have been feasible with basic Autopilot since it comes standard with all Tesla cars and has comprehensive ADAS capabilities.
+The tests for each category would still have been feasible with basic Autopilot since it comes standard with all Tesla cars and includes comprehensive ADAS capabilities.

 Garage 42 gave the cars scores for eight categories which are roughly translated below.